andrioni/julia-doc-pt_br/stdlib/base.rst

    Edit the definition of a function, optionally specifying a tuple of types to indicate which method to edit.
 When the editor exits, the source file containing the definition is reloaded.

+.. function:: require(file::String...)

+   Load source files once, in the context of the ``Main`` module, on every active node, searching the system-wide ``LOAD_PATH`` for files. ``require`` is considered a top-level operation, so it sets the current ``include`` path but does not use it to search for files (see help for ``include``).
+This function is typically used to load library code, and is implicitly called by ``using`` to load packages.

+.. function:: reload(file::String)

+   Like ``require``, except forces loading of files regardless of whether they have been loaded before.
+Typically used when interactively developing libraries.

+.. function:: include(path::String)

+   Evaluate the contents of a source file in the current context.
+During including, a task-local include path is set to the directory containing the file.
+Nested calls to ``include`` will search relative to that path.
+All paths refer to files on node 1 when running in parallel, and files will be fetched from node 1.
+This function is typically used to load source interactively, or to combine files in packages that are broken into multiple source files.

+.. function:: include_string(code::String)

+   Like ``include``, except reads code from the given string rather than from a file.
+Since there is no file path involved, no path processing or fetching from node 1 is done.

-.. function:: require("file")
+.. function:: evalfile(path::String)

-   Evaluate the contents of a source file
+   Evaluate all expressions in the given file, and return the value of the last one.
+No other processing (path searching, fetching from node 1, etc.) is performed.

-.. function:: help("name" or object)
+.. function:: help(name)

-   Get help for a function
+   Get help for a function. ``name`` can be an object or a string.

-.. function:: apropos("string")
+.. function:: apropos(string)

-   Search help for a substring
+   Search documentation for functions related to ``string``.

 .. function:: which(f, args...)

-   Show which method of ``f`` will be called for the given arguments
+   Show which method of ``f`` will be called for the given arguments.

 .. function:: methods(f)

-   Show all methods of ``f`` with their argument types
+   Show all methods of ``f`` with their argument types.

+.. function:: methodswith(typ[, showparents])

+   Show all methods with an argument of type ``typ``.
+If optional ``showparents`` is ``true``, also show arguments with a parent type of ``typ``, excluding type ``Any``.

 All Objects
 -----------